Skip to Content

 The stunning Dart River on the trail!

-• There is parking at both sides of the Routeburn Track, however, the Divide Shelter is a much smaller parking lot.
+• There is parking on both sides of the Routeburn Track, however, the Divide Shelter is a much smaller parking lot.
 Parking is free but you are not allowed to sleep in your vehicle overnight.

 • The trail is marked with orange markers the entire way.
 It is really defined and easy to follow.

-• If you want to stay overnight on the trail you will need to book your stay on the DOC website well in advance during the summer hiking season.
+• If you want to stay overnight on the trail, you will need to book your stay on the DOC website well in advance during the summer hiking season.
 With that said, you can sometimes find one night available.
-That way you can turn your day hike into an overnight hike!
+That way, you can turn your day hike into an overnight hike!

 Where to Stay in Glenorchy